pajlads/DinkPlugin/README.md

 `%DIFFICULTY%` will be replaced with the level of the achievement diary (e.g., Elite)

-`%TOTAL%` will be replaced with the total number of achievement diaries completed across locations and difficulties
+`%TOTAL%` will be replaced with the total number of achievement diaries completed across all locations and difficulties

 ```json5
 {